Easy2Boot – Make a versatile, multiboot Legacy\UEFI USB drive for free (includes Ventoy)

 Do you want to learn more and become an expert in USB multibooting from ISOs, VHDs, WIM files, UEFI, BIOSes, learn how to use Easy2Boot, agFM, grubFM and grub2, Ventoy, Grub4dos, do fully automated Windows Installs with apps and drivers from unaltered ISO files, and much more?
 Then why not get the eBooks written by the E2B developer himself (in PDF format, Amazon Kindle-only version of ‘Getting started with Ventoy’ here)?
 My eBooks are rated 4.5/5 stars by the purchasers themselves (no fake reviews – honest!).

 Please note: This website is the new official website for Easy2Boot (replaces www.easy2boot.com).

 - Boot to (almost) anything (Legacy/UEFI64/UEFI32/Secure Boot) from just one USB drive for free!

-- E2B includes three menu systems – E2B grub4dos, agFM/grubfm and Ventoy for the best chance of booting any payload!
+- E2B includes three different menu systems – E2B grub4dos, agFM/grubfm and Ventoy for the best chance of booting any payload!

 - E2B and agFM use a generic method of booting Linux ISOs.
 This means it is sometimes more successful than Ventoy and you don’t have to wait for a new version of Ventoy to be released.

 - Over 1.5 million downloads – E2B is used by techs, repair shops, schools and Universities all over the world.